Whether you've grown your own pumpkins at home, or just want to cook good food 100% from scratch, homemade pumpkin puree is super easy to make.

 Why You Should Never Can Pumpkin Puree

-While you may be tempted to can you pumpkin puree DON'T DO IT!
+While you may be tempted to can your pumpkin puree DON'T DO IT!

-There are several reasons why you shouldn't can pumpkin puree, (which you can read about here: Why Canning Pumpkin Puree Is A No NO ), but the gist of it is that there are currently no safe ways to can pumpkin puree due to its texture and low acidity.
+There are several reasons why you shouldn't can pumpkin puree, but the gist of it is that there are currently no safe ways to can pumpkin puree due to its texture and low acidity.

-Even the National Center For Home Food Preservation strongly discourages this practice and instead advises too can raw pumpkin cubes in water instead.
+Even the National Center For Home Food Preservation strongly discourages this practice and instead advises canning raw pumpkin cubes in water instead.

 Recipe